-- 3.16 Following testing, the tank should be dried and any defective area repaired in accordance with the recommendations of the International Paint Technical Service Representative.
-These recommendations will be based upon those outlined in Section 6. - 3.17 Once all work is complete, fresh water flushing must be carried out.
+- 3.17 Following testing, the tank should be thoroughly washed down with fresh water and dried, and any defective area repaired in accordance with the recommendations of the International Paint Technical Service Representative.
+These recommendations will be based upon those outlined in Section 6. - 3.18 Once all work is complete, fresh water flushing must be carried out.
 The tank should be filled with fresh water for a minimum of 24 hours, emptied, and then flushed with further fresh water.